ibm-cloud-docs/vpc/bare_metal_server_manage_nic.md

 ## Overview of bare metal server network interfaces
 {: #overview-bare-metal-network-interfaces}

-For x86 bare metal servers, you can create two types of network interfaces - PCI interface and VLAN interface.
+For x86 bare metal servers, you can create two types of network interfaces, PCI interface and VLAN interface.

    * A PCI interface is a physical network interface.
 The VLAN interface is a virtual interface that is associated with a PCI interface.
 The maximum number of PCI interfaces per bare metal server is eight.
    * The VLAN interface automatically tags traffic that is routed through it with the VLAN ID.
 Inbound traffic that is tagged with a VLAN ID is directed to the appropriate VLAN interface.
 The VLAN interface has its own security groups and doesn't inherit security groups from the PCI interface.
 You aren't limited on the maximum number of VLAN interfaces per bare metal server.